+II.
 Governance Framework

-1. Introduction
+2.1 Introduction

-Effective governance is, at its core, simply about doing the right things for the shareholders.
+Effective governance is, at its core, simply about doing the right

+2.2.1 Role of the Board and Executive Management things for the shareholders.
 It is enabled by having the right checks and balances throughout the organisation to ensure that the right things are always done.
-It comprises the processes and structures which affect the way an organisation is directed, managed and monitored and its activities are reported, including: the elements of internal control, ethics, various risk functions, policies and procedures, internal audit, external audit and formal committees that promote greater transparency and facilitate efficient and effective management for the best interests of shareholders/stakeholders.
+It comprises the processes and structures, which affect the way an organisation is directed, managed and monitored and its activities are reported, including: the elements of internal control, ethics, various risk functions, policies and procedures, internal audit, external audit and formal committees that promote greater transparency and facilitate efficient and effective management for the best interests of shareholders/stakeholders.